-Tips for making acorn squash soup
+Tips for making this soup

 - Microwave the acorn first and let it cool enough to handle before cutting into it.
 If you can get a pre-cut version, that’s even better.

 - Use crinkle cut carrots because they roast faster

 - I recommend using coconut water over using vegetable broth.
 Its a personal choice to make acorn soup without broth because I think coconut water makes it taste better.
-But, feel free to use broth if you like it.

 - I used agave to sweeten the soup, but maple syrup would work too.
 Or, keep it keto by eliminating the sugar altogether.

 - After blending and transferring the soup to pan, there is always some soup pulp that is stuck in the processor.
 I add a little coconut milk and coconut water to the blend and blend for about 30 sec.
 That mixes up any remaining pulp and there is not waste.